ryansoup001/ryansoup001/README.md

-- 👋 Hi, I’m @ryansoup001
+- 👋 Hi, I’m Ryan Stephens
-- 👀 I’m interested in learning more that surrounds the field of computer science
+- 👀 I’m a Computer Science Major at the University of Houston - Main Campus.
-- 🌱 I’m currently learning API
+- 🌱 I’m currently learning API and then plan to look over React and React Native.
-- 📫 My email is rrrstephens1212@gmail.com
+- 📫 My email is rrrstephens1212@gmail.com for any business inquires.